Federal Direct Stafford Loan Program

-Beginning in spring 2010, Nazareth College is participating in the William D. Ford Federal Direct Student Loan Program.
+Nazareth College participates in the William D. Ford Federal Direct Student Loan Program.
 William D. Ford Federal Direct Loans are provided by the federal government and require that you first file a Free Application for Federal Student Aid (FAFSA).
 The Direct Loan Program provides a simple way to obtain and repay student loans; the U.S. Department of Education is the lender and the loan funds are sent directly to Nazareth College.

 If you borrowed federal loans at a previous institution, you can combine those loans with the Federal Direct Loans under the Direct Consolidation Loan Program.
 Your academic year level and dependency status determines the maximum annual amount you may be eligible to borrow; the federal government also monitors loan aggregates for both undergraduate and graduate students.

 What Kinds of Direct Loans are Available?

 - Direct Subsidized Loans—are loans for students with financial need, as determined by federal regulations.
 Generally, there is no interest charged while you are in school at least half-time, during your grace period and during deferment periods (certain restrictions apply).
 For first-time borrowers beginning July 1, 2013, there is a limit on the maximum period of time (measured in academic years) that you can receive Direct Subsidized Loans.
 In general, you may not receive Direct Subsidized Loans for more than 150% of the published program length of your program.

 - Direct Unsubsidized Loans—are loans for students that are not based on financial need.
 Interest is charged during all periods.
 The interest on your loan will accumulate while you are in school.
 You may choose to either pay the interest, or to defer the interest payment, in which case it will be capitalized.